-Four times a year I board a plan to attend a board meeting as a board member of a company that my employer is part owner of.
-While I came out last year to about half people who attend this meeting, I have not come out to everyone, and because of that each meeting has a certain level of stress.
+Four times a year I board a plane to attend a board meeting as a board member of a company that my employer is part owner of.
+While I came out last year to about half the people who attend this meeting, I have not come out to everyone, and because of that, each meeting has a certain level of stress.

 My not coming out to everyone on the board has to do with my fears about how it will be received.
 Each board member, mostly men, represent their companies, also part owners in this business.
 The men have a certain straight, male edge to them that makes me unsure about my coming out.
 These are the kinds of men who always made me uncomfortable growing up.
 Also, there has not been an appropriate way to come out, until this meeting.

 Last night at the board dinner I sat at a table with a board member from Michigan and his wife and another board member from Boston who had brought her sister with her.
 I had not come out to either of these board members.

 The wife of the Michigan couple is an author and the topic of self-publishing came up.
 I jumped into the conversation to share that my partner, who did all the work to publish a book on Amazon a few years back for a friend, was currently writing a book that he was planning to self-publish later this year.
 I mentioned that we had also been discussing self-publishing a book my mother had written in the 1990s but never published.

 I am out in so many parts of my life that I began to talk about my partner before I had even realized that I had just come out to the table.
 Immediately I had a pang of anxiety at having outed myself.
 How will these people I barely know react to my coming out so casually?
 I noticed the one man at the table giving me a penetrating look, (I was possibly reading too much into this look), as he considered what he had just learned.
 While I found the group to be open and welcoming I was surprised at my own reaction, that tiny jarring response in the gut, as being outed unexpectedly, by me.